HarmanPreet-Singh-XYT/Rust-Store-CustomServer/README.md

 1.Purchase items from site and get it inGame\
 2.Support System\
 3.Policy Info\
-4.Information and Offers\
+4.Information and Offers

 ## Usage

-Used for payment of ingame items and other stuff like support and policy detail
+Used for payment of ingame items and other stuff like support and policy detail.

 ## Technologies Used